yashu1wwww/Twitter-auto-tweets-with-multiple-accounts/README.md

 # Note: For auto-login, the accounts used must be non-authentication accounts

 Download the latest version of chromedriver from https://chromedriver.chromium.org/.
 After downloading, extract the file and place it in the same folder as the "g.py" file.

-Replace lines 18 and 22 with your Twitter username and password.
-Also, replace lines 63 and 67 with your Twitter username and password.

 Note: Do not use accounts with two-factor authentication.